Blog

 How Can You Help Someone Who is at Risk for Suicide?

 Talking about suicide to someone who you think may be at risk for suicide can be uncomfortable.
 Sometimes people are afraid that talking about it may trigger the act.
 This is far from true.
 Talking and gently asking a loved one who is depressed if they have thoughts about suicide will allow them to talk openly about what they are going through and move them towards getting the help they need.
-Allow them to express their feelings and listen with interest, patience and understanding.
+Allow them to express their feelings and listen with interest, patience, and understanding.
 Be supportive and non-judgmental while offering hope that there are options available that could be helpful.
-Safety is of prime importance so remove access to any lethal means of self-harm such as firearms, pills, alcohol, drugs or rope.
-Individuals who are in suicidal crisis need to get professional help at the earliest so it is important that the suicidal individual is actively encouraged to see a mental health professional as soon as possible.
+Safety is of prime importance, so remove access to any lethal means of self-harm, such as firearms, pills, alcohol, drugs, or rope.

-Cognitive behavior therapy for suicide prevention is a form of psychotherapy that has been found to be effective for suicide prevention.
-It helps suicidal individuals understand their suicidal mind set and develop skills that will allow them to cope more effectively with suicide triggering situations and prevent the recurrence of a suicidal crises.
+Cognitive behavior therapy for suicide prevention is a form of psychotherapy that is effective for suicide prevention.
+It helps suicidal individuals understand their suicidal mindset and develop skills that will allow them to cope more effectively with suicide triggering situations and prevent the recurrence of a suicidal crisis.

 For immediate help if you are in a crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255), which is available 24 hours a day, 7 days a week.
 All calls are confidential."
 Other helpful resources include: https://www.speakingofsuicide.com/resources and https://suicidepreventionlifeline.org/how-we-can-all-prevent-suicide/ to learn more about suicide.